ladislaogarcia/test-tech/README.md

 in order to run the database server.
 Wait until finish.

-If you want to populate your database with many registers, after database server was running, open a new terminal and type:
+If you want to populate your database with many registers, after database server was running, open a new terminal and type. **It is not working.
+Very strange matter**.

     npm run database:populate